gpaul-faldin/TGTG/README.md

 Too Good To Bot is an innovative service that automates interactions with Too Good To Go, the popular surplus food marketplace app.
 This project offers users real-time notifications for their favorite stores and can even automatically purchase magic bags when they become available!

 ### 🎯 Key Features
-- **Store Monitoring**: Continuously checks your favorite stores for availability
-- **Notifications**: Receive alerts via email when items become available
-- **Auto-Buy**: Automatically purchase magic bags when they match your criteria
-- **Subscription Tiers**: Different pricing tiers with varying features and limits
-- **User Management**: Complete user authentication and account management
+-Continuously checks your favorite stores for availability -Receive alerts via email when items become available -Automatically purchase magic bags when they match your criteria -Different pricing tiers with varying features and limits -Complete user authentication and account management

 ### 🛠️ Technology Stack
 - TypeScript